Jimdo/range-slider-sass/README.md

 ####Throw this at your console

     $ npm install
-    $ webpack-dev-server
+    $ gulp demo

-http://localhost:8080/webpack-dev-server/ is the place to go after that.
+http://localhost:8000 is the place to go after that.

 ##Contributing